 According to the FBI, the summer months of June, July, and August traditionally see a 10% increase in home burglaries, as criminals take advantage of relaxed defenses and easier access.
 Here are a few tips to make sure an industrious thief doesn’t ruin your summer:

 - Don’t leave windows and doors open unless you are in the home, on the same floor.
-It’s practically an open invitation to burglars to come in and help themselves.
+It’s an open invitation to burglars.
 If your door is open, make sure the screen is locked.
 And even though those nighttime breezes are great for cooling down the house, never leave ground floor windows, or upper-level windows with easy access, open at night.

 - Likewise, if you decide to take a walk in the sunshine, don’t forget to lock up the house!
 People tend to become complacent, thinking they’ll only be gone a short while, only to find when they return that they are another victim of summertime theft.